kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 Note that RBAC rules must be created for each extension for them to be able to create and manipulate NodeFeature objects in their namespace.

-Support for NodeFeature CRD API is enabled with the `-enable-nodefeature-api` command line flag.
-This flag must be specified for both nfd-master and nfd-worker as it will disable the gRPC communication between them.
+The NodeFeature CRD API can be disabled with the `-enable-nodefeature-api=false` command line flag.
+This flag must be specified for both nfd-master and nfd-worker as it will enable the gRPC communication between them.

 ### A NodeFeature example